jrhel/ot-harjoitustyo2020/documentation/testing.md

 # Testing document

 The application includes automated tests for both the application logic and the DAO:s.
+The application has also been tested manually on a system level.

 ## JUnit & integration testing